Ardalof/TeamSpeak-Server-Ubuntu/README.md

 Introduction
 ---------------------------------------------------------------------
-This tutorial describes how to install a TeamSpeak server on your VPS ((I recommend Contabo's VPS))
+This tutorial describes how to install a TeamSpeak server on your Ubuntu VPS and set up port forwarding through Cloudflare (I recommend Contabo's VPS)

 The tutorial was Tested on Ubuntu 22.04 and 24 using Teamspeak-Server Version 3.13.7!